How do we do drum lessons online?

 How do I get to your studio?

 We are quite conveniently located in North Portland, approximately 12 minutes from downtown when the traffic is with you.
 Here is our nearest intersection on Google Maps.
-There is easy access by I-5, N. Greeley, N. Columbia Blvd., N. Lombard St., and N. Interstate Ave.
+There is easy access by I-5 (S: Interstate exit, N: Lombard West or Columbia exit), N. Greeley Ave, N. Columbia Blvd., N. Lombard St., and N. Interstate Ave.

 How much do I need to practice?